-Sampling Marvel superhero Spider-Man’s strategy has never been more fun, says the Y Geek Squad.
+Sampling Marvel superhero Spider-Man’s strategy has never been more fun, Y Geek Squad’s Alvin Thomas writes.

 Times must be tough for Marvel.
 The rigour with which they’re pushing movies and games at us seems to suggest they are.
 However, we’re not complaining.
 Instead, we’re in marvel over (pun intended) Marvel’s latest take on our self-proclaimed ‘friendly neighbourhood’ superhero, Spider-Man.

 Released to the masses earlier this September, we gave the game a good two months of testing.
 And we can safely say that there was no other game out there that we wanted to progress through and complete as quickly; the narrative of the game is that great.
 It may even stand as the most captivating plotline we’ve ever seen in a Marvel game, to date.

 Reprising his superhero stature in 2018, albeit, in a moniker that’s more in line with the Spider-Man: Homecoming movie from 2017 than the original cinema series, cartoons, or even the games; the developers seem to have focused on bringing us a Peter Parker that’s only slowly filling the shoes of a superhero than starting off as an established vigilante.

 We may even be right in saying that, at its core, the game intends to put you at the helm of Spider-Man’s abilities.
 There’s a sense of reward as you slink through the towers of Manhattan seeking and fighting crime.

 There’s a learning curve to deal with but the PS4 controls are easy to adapt to, and it should make for a smoother gaming experience as you go along.
 The mechanics of the game – the engine, the graphics, and the general pace – adds to the sublime 15-hour experience that the game provides.